Activities in Bali

 Bali Beach golf course

-The Bali Beach Golf Course is a course with 9 holes that will provide challenges to all golfers of all skill
+The Bali Beach Golf Course has 9 holes that will provide challenges to all golfers of all skill levels.

 New Kuta golf course